springfuse/springfuse.github.com/what-is-springfuse.md

 title: What is Springfuse ?
 ---

+# What is SpringFuse

+SpringFuse is the online version of <a href="http://www.jaxio.com/en/celerio.html">Celerio</a>, a code generation tool for Java developed by <a href="http://www.jaxio.com/en/">JAXIO</a>.

-Springfuse is a code generator that generates __in a few seconds__ web applications that leverage various open source technologies, such as Spring Framework and Hibernate.
+Springfuse relies on Celerio to generate __in a few seconds__ web applications that leverage various open source technologies, such as Spring Framework and Hibernate.

+# How Springfuse works

 Springfuse uses the structure of __your database as an entry point__.